 8. Take notice of each body part, almost scanning the body for tension, or any muscles that may be tightened.
 Attempt to release said tension.

 9. As you breath in and out, relax your body more and more.
 Stay in this position for at least 5 minutes, and up to 20 minutes.

-There are many different restorative yoga sequences that you can do as well, and they come with varying levels of difficulty.
-Here is a basic restorative yoga sequence that will be enough to get your "feet wet", and teach you the basics and benefits of restorative yoga.
+There are many different restorative yoga sequences that you can do as well.
+Likewise, they come with varying levels of difficulty.
+Here is a basic restorative yoga sequence that will be enough to get your “feet wet”, and teach you the basics and benefits of restorative yoga.